MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaAdminPeoplePronoun.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Identity.DirectoryManagement-help.xml Module Name: Microsoft.Graph.Beta.Identity.DirectoryManagement online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.identity.directorymanagement/update-mgbetaadminpeoplepronoun
 schema: 2.0.0
-ms.prod: people
 ---

 # Update-MgBetaAdminPeoplePronoun

 ## SYNOPSIS
-Update the properties of a pronounsSettings in an organization.
+Update the properties of a pronounsSettings object in an organization.
 For more information on settings to manage pronouns support, see Manage pronouns settings for an organization using the Microsoft Graph API.

 ## SYNTAX